 Sediment basins are required (unless infeasible due to site constraints) when large disturbed areas (>10 acres) concentrate flow to one discharge point, but they should be considered for any disturbed area, 5 acres or greater, which drains to one discharge point.
 The area where a sediment basin is to be constructed shall be cleared of vegetation to enable removal of sediment.
 The inlets of these sediment basins shall be constructed with a wide cross-section and minimum grade to prevent turbulence and allow deposition of the soil particles.
-When the depth of sediment reaches 1/3 of the depth of the structure in any part of the pool, all accumulation shall be removed.
+When the depth of sediment reaches 1/2 of the depth of the structure in any part of the pool, all accumulation shall be removed.
 Discharges from the basin shall not cause scouring of the receiving area or stream.

 The location of sediment basins will be shown on the plans.
 Sediment basins will be of sufficient size to contain a volume of at least 3,600 cubic feet per each acre of disturbed area which enters the basin.
-Where the use of a sediment basin of sufficient size as described above is impractical, other similarly effective BMPs or system of BMPs must be employed to prevent sediment from leaving MoDOT right of way.
+Where the use of a sediment basin of sufficient size as described above is impractical, other similarly effective BMPs or system of BMPs must be employed to minimize sediment loss from MoDOT right of way.
+These similarly effective BMPs or systems could include, but are not limited to sediment traps, ditch checks, type C berms, etc., and the use of appropriate erosion control items to cover up exposed soil.

 Sediment basins shall be installed at the time of clearing and grubbing, and will normally remain in service until all disturbed areas draining into the structure have been satisfactorily stabilized.
 Once vegetative or other stabilization is achieved, the engineer will determine whether the sediment basin is to remain as a permanent feature.
 When use of the sediment basins is to be discontinued, all excavations are to be backfilled and properly compacted, fill material removed, and the existing ground restored to its natural or intended condition.